-While this squirrel is native to Washington, they are actually an invasive species in other parts of the country and world.
+While this squirrel is actually an invasive species in Washington and other parts of the world.
 Eastern Gray Squirrels are especially problematic in many parts of Europe because they outcompete and displace their native squirrels, such as the incredibly cute Eurasian Red Squirrel.

 - RELATED: 6 LIVE Animal Cams From Around The World!
 (Check out the camera in Europe, as it’s common to see Eurasian Red Squirrels almost daily)

 Some gray squirrels are black!